 - 3. Remove the old battery.

-- 4. Insert the new battery.
+Note: Please refer to local regulations when disposing of transmitter batteries. - 4.
+Insert the new battery.
 Refer to the diagram inside the remote entry transmitter for the correct orientation of the battery.
-Press the battery down to ensure that the battery is fully seated in the battery housing cavity.

-- 5. Snap the two halves back together.
+Press the battery down to ensure that the battery is fully seated in the battery housing cavity. - 5.
+Snap the two halves back together.